Karishma Kaa Karishma

-Karishma Kaa Karishma (English: The Magic of Karishma) is an Indian television series which is a remake of the 1980s American TV series Small Wonder.
-The series premiered on Star Plus on 24 January 2003.
+Karishma Kaa Karishma (English: The Miracle of Karishma) is an Indian television series which is a remake of the 1980s American TV series Small Wonder.
+The series premiered on StarPlus on 24 January 2003.
 It is produced by Sunil Doshi of Alliance Media & Entertainment, and starring Jhanak Shukla as the cyber kid Karishma.

 Plot

 The story revolves around a scientist, Vikram, who designs a very lifelike robot.
 His goal is to find out if the robot (Karishma) will become more human-like as time goes on.
 His wife, Sheetal, who is easily influenced by her neighbour Shraddha, suspects Vikram to be having an extramarital affair due to his late work hours.
 But Vikram reveals the AI robot Karishma to the family and explains he was working on making her, Sheetal accepts Karishma as a daughter.
 Rahul, Vikram and Sheetal's son, is constantly annoyed by his neighbor, Sweety, who has a crush on him.
 Vikram and his family are the only ones who know that Karishma is a robot.
 Their nosy neighbors Shraddha and Paresh interfere in their lives and try to figure out who Karishma really is.
 This is the premise for a lot of episodes.
 Every episode, Karishma saves the day by solving the family's problem.